Chicago Area Schweitzer Program

 Application Process

-Applications for 2025–26 Fellows are now open.
-Apply today
+Applications for 2025–26 Fellows are now closed.

 Each spring, 26 Chicago Area Schweitzer Fellows are selected from applications submitted by students in a diversity of fields, including but not limited to medicine, nursing, dentistry, public health, social work, psychology, pharmacy, physical therapy, law, nutrition, art therapy, dance/movement therapy, and acupuncture.